 Brush each ramekin with the melted butter.
 Then place the 2 tsp of sugar in each ramekin, covering all sides.
 Pop in the fridge.

 Melt chocolate and butter in a microwavable bowl until melted.
 Whisk to combine.
 Then add 1 egg yolk, vanilla and salt.
 Whisk until combined.
 Keep on counter at room temperature.
 If you need to make it more than 1 hour ahead, do so but pop in the fridge until ready to bake.

-- remove the base from the fridge rest on counter to allow it to come up to room temperature if you’ve refrigerated it.
+- 1.) remove the base from the fridge rest on counter to allow it to come up to room temperature if you’ve refrigerated it.

-- Measure out your sugar and have cream of tartar ready (or vinegar)
+- 3.)
+Measure out your sugar and have cream of tartar ready (or vinegar)